nodejs/node/doc/api/buffer.markdown

 * `sourceStart` Number, Optional, Default: 0
 * `sourceEnd` Number, Optional, Default: `buffer.length`

-Does copy between buffers.
-The source and target regions can be overlapped.
-`targetStart` and `sourceStart` default to `0`.
-`sourceEnd` defaults to `buffer.length`.

-All values passed that are `undefined`/`NaN` or are out of bounds are set equal to their respective defaults.
+Copies data from a region of this buffer to a region in the target buffer even if the target memory region overlaps with the source.
+If `undefined` the `targetStart` and `sourceStart` parameters default to `0` while `sourceEnd` defaults to `buffer.length`.

 Example: build two Buffers, then copy `buf1` from byte 16 through byte 19 into `buf2`, starting at the 8th byte in `buf2`.